Camera#

 land ▶

-The stop recording block stops the recording of the specified Vision Sensor.
+The stop recording on camera block stops the recording of the specified Vision Sensor.

 stop recording on [forward v] camera